PolySync/polysync-core-c-examples/transform_stack/README.md

 This example shows how to use the Transform API to perform multiple transforms in the same stack.

-It demonstrates Transform API usage by pushing a new transformation on to the trasnform stack.
+It demonstrates Transform API usage by pushing a new transformation on to the transform stack.

 ### Dependencies